 The personal use of drones is PROHIBITED within the Monarch Mountain SUP.
 Monarch Mountain may use Unmanned Aerial Systems (UAS) in a limited capacity for Marketing and special events purposes.

 Winter or summer camping is NOT ALLOWED within the ski area’s Special Use Permitted area unless authorized by the permittee and/or the USFS.
+There are several camping options nearby including paid sites with hook-ups and free dispersed camping on BLM and USFS lands.

 During operating hours, dogs are only allowed in the parking lot.
 They must be leashed and attended.
 They are not allowed on the mountain or in the base facilities.